maizzle/maizzle.com/content/docs/configuration/server.md

 Type: `Boolean`\
 Default: `false`

-Scrolling in one browser window will be mirrored across all browser windows that are viewing the same Template.
+Scrolling in one browser tab will be synchronized across all other browser tabs that are viewing the same Template.
+This works across devices too.

-Enable it by setting this to `true`:
+Enable synchronized scrolling:

 ```js [config.js]
 export default {